Ranuja01/cycompile/README.md

 - **Non-invasive design** &mdash; requires no changes to your existing project structure or imports, just add a decorator.
 - **Intelligent caching based on source** &mdash; minimizes unnecessary recompilation, with manual cache clearing available to avoid stale binaries.

 **Note:** Throughout this README, you'll see `CyCompile` used as the name of the project, reflecting the branding and overall mission of the tool.
-When referring to the actual Python package or the module itself, we use cycompile in lowercase, which is the official package name on PyPI.
+When referring to the actual Python package or the module itself, I use cycompile in lowercase, which is the official package name on PyPI.

 **Note:** This project includes C++ components and requires the ability to compile both C++ and Python code.
 While the required Python components are automatically included during installation, you must ensure you have a C++ compiler installed to build the necessary C++ files.
 Please refer to the build requirements below for more information.